tsega200/Driving-Tutor/README.md

 # Driving-Tutor
-A GUI which helps new drivers out with their driving permit and skills test
+A GUI which helps new drivers understand the concepts in the drivers' permit handbook and skills test.